Post-mortem conducted on 2 Dalit girls found dead in Unnao; poisoning suspected | Politics

 On speculation that it was a case of honour killing, the SP said all aspects would be included in the probe and it would not be right to say anything on it at the moment.

-Congress general secretary Priyanka Gandhi Vadra on Thursday alleged that the Uttar Pradesh government was not only suppressing the Dalit society, but also crushing the honour and human rights of women in the state.
+Congress leader Rahul Gandhi alleged that the Uttar Pradesh government was not only suppressing the Dalit society, but also crushing the honour and human rights of women in the state.

 ''The BSP demands a high level inquiry into the incident and strict punishment for the culprits,'' Mayawati tweeted.